Program Overview

 Madrid

-Madrid, Spain’s capital, will be your first taste of Spanish culture during the Bridging Cultures Program on-site orientation.
+Madrid, Spain’s capital, will be your first taste of Spanish culture during the Bridging Cultures Orientation.
 You'll visit the famous Prado museum and have a guided tour through Madrid's city center to expand your knowledge of Spanish history, culture and politics.

 Toledo